Kaanta0/HeavenAndEarth/README.md

 - **Registration gate**: `/register` must be used once to create your character before other commands work.
 - **Profile menu**: Tabbed embeds show overview, cultivation details, skills, inventory, equipment, and statistics.
 Sub-tabs refine each category (e.g., equipment slots, inventory sections, battle vs. longevity stats).
 - **Tick-based progression**: Every 60 seconds is one in-game day (one tick).
 Cultivation experience and cultivation hours are applied automatically, both while the bot runs and for offline time.
-- **Cultivation system**: Only the Qi Condensation realm remains; it contains 15 layers, each with the sub-stages Initial → Peak (e.g., "Early 5th layer").
-Realm breakthroughs beyond this are disabled.
+- **Cultivation system**: Qi Condensation (15 layers with Initial → Peak stages) flows into Foundation Establishment (Initial → Peak stages, no layers).
+Reaching Peak 15th layer awakens a 5-year "Foundation" bar that raises breakthrough success from 10% to 100%.
+Breakthroughs between realms are manual via a profile button.
 - **Lifespan tracking**: Each realm grants a fixed lifespan and the profile displays remaining years based on your in-game age.
 - **Persistent storage**: Player data is stored in TOML under `.data/players.toml`.